encoredev/encore/docs/tutorials/slack-bot.md

 Once created, we're ready to move on with implementing our Encore endpoint!

-## Implementing the Slack endpoint
+## 3. Implement the Slack endpoint

 Since Slack sends custom HTTP headers that we need to pay attention to, we're going to use a raw endpoint in Encore.
 For more information on this check out Slack's documentation